asiadigitalhub/react-native-azurenotificationhub/docs/android-installation.md

 ![Get Connection String](img/GetConnectionString.png)

-The example below shows how you can register and unregister from Azure Notification Hub in your React Native component.
+The example below shows how you can register and unregister from Azure Notification Hub in your React component.

 ```js
 import React, { Component } from 'react';